A Christmas Carol

 Mr. Dickens adopts different voices, expressions and mannerisms to portray each of the story’s twenty-six characters in this acclaimed one-man show.
 Brought to the United States each year by American Christmas company, Byers’ Choice, Dickens kicks off his American tour each year since 2009 at Vaillancourt Folk Art’s Blaxton Hall theatre.

 Each performance, approximately one hour and twenty minutes, is not recommended for children under the age of 8 years old.
 After each performance Dickens is available to sign any of the products offered at the Vaillancourt Gallery.

-Regardless which venue you choose, seeing Dickens’ work performed by Dickens is truly a tradition to remember forever.
+Seeing Dickens’ work, performed by Dickens, is truly a one of a kind tradition to remember forever.
 Join us in starting the holiday season with Gerald Charles Dickens performing A Christmas Carol.

 2014 Performances at Vaillancourt Folk Art: